awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

  you can require the RDS for PostgreSQL DB instance to accept only passwords that use the scram\-sha\-256 algorithm\.

+**Important**
+For existing RDS Proxies with PostgreSQL databases, if you modify the database authentication to use `SCRAM` only, the proxy becomes unavailable for up to 60 seconds\.
+To avoid the issue, do one of the following:
+Ensure that the database allows both `SCRAM` and `MD5` authentication\.
+To use only `SCRAM` authentication, create a new proxy, migrate your application traffic to the new proxy, then delete the proxy previously associated with the database\.

 Before making changes to your system, be sure you understand the complete process, as follows:
 + Get information about all roles and password encryption for all database users\.
 + Double\-check the parameter settings for your RDS for PostgreSQL DB instance for the parameters that control password encryption\.